You invest on marketing technology platforms thinking it would be an asset to your marketing operations.

 Implementing a MarTech platform is a project.
 Integrating two MarTech platforms is a headache.
 Integrating more than two MarTech platforms is a nightmare.

-Even experienced Marketing Architects will agree.
+Even experienced Marketing technology companies will agree.
 Such is the closed nature of MarTech platforms.

 As a result, most MarTech platforms operate in isolation.

 This isn’t a Marketing Architect’s problem, though.
 This is a CMO’s problem.

 Let’s see an example that explains why.

 As marketers, we all strive to provide personalized communication to our audience.

 This isn’t achievable if the platforms operate in isolation.

 Providing personalized communication at scale requires at least the following MarTech solutions to be integrated.

 - Analytics Platform

 - Data Management Platform